Every force-time curve can tell a story

 If you’ve used a standardized testing protocol, each force-time curve can provide interesting, exciting and, most importantly, useful, information about the neuromuscular capacity of your athletes.

 This article will elaborate on an idea that I was lucky enough to present at the recent Middlesex University Strength and Conditioning Student Conference on 7th March 2020.
-This is an awesome annual event that Chris Bishop (yeah, ‘asymmetry Chris’) organises that provides amazing value for money, learning, and networking opportunities (lots of biscuits too – that’s ‘cookies’ to those on the other side of the pond).
+This is an awesome annual event that Chris Bishop (yeah, ‘asymmetry Chris’) organizes that provides amazing value for money, learning, and networking opportunities (lots of biscuits too – that’s ‘cookies’ to those on the other side of the pond).

 I want to introduce the ‘Oregon Department of State Forestry’ (ODSF – hopefully they won’t sue me [fingers crossed]) system to help you select your force-time metrics.